 The GIA grading system is mostly used to evaluate the stones but also to provide peace of mind to its buyers.

-Each piece of genuine tanzanite jewelry for sale is accompanied by a Certificate of Authenticity listing its level of its carat weight, clarity, color, cut and overall grade.
-The certificate is thus a confirmation that the buyer is purchasing the jewel at the right price but also that the gem has been ethically mined in accordance to the Tucson Tanzanite Protocol and labour rights.
+Each piece of genuine tanzanite jewelry for sale is accompanied by a Certificate of Authenticity listing the level of its carat weight, clarity, color, cut, and overall grade.
+The certificate is thus a confirmation that the buyer is purchasing the jewel at the right price but also that the gem has been ethically mined in accordance with the Tucson Tanzanite Protocol and labor rights.

 Is tanzanite jewelry a good investment?
 The answer is yes.
 Beyond the beauty of tanzanite jewelry, its scarcity is what makes it a truly worthwhile investment.
 With mines expected to run dry in the near future, tanzanite is among some of the rarest gemstones in the world.

-By laws of supply and demand, tanzanite jewelry thus has incredible collectible value which is only bound to rise as years pass.
-Buying your tanzanite now can thus be a strategic investment as passing down this piece of fine jewelry through the generations means a heritage which constantly grows in value.
+Bylaws of supply and demand, tanzanite jewelry thus has an incredible collectible value that is only bound to rise as the years pass.
+Buying your tanzanite now can thus be a strategic investment as passing down this piece of fine jewelry through the generations means a heritage that constantly grows in value.

 Tanzanite is a fairly stable and durable stone.
 However, like all pieces of jewelry, it requires some extra care and cleaning from time to time.